zootboy/asyncfatfs/doc/Using_asyncfatfs.md

 The `complete` argument requires a user-supplied callback function that will be fired when the fopen is complete.
 It uses the following signature:
-`void fopen_callback(afatfsFilePtr_t file)`
-If the fopen succeeds, the callback will be called with an open file handle to the requested file.
+`void fopen_callback(afatfsFilePtr_t file, void *user)` If the fopen succeeds, the callback will be called with an open file handle to the requested file.
 If the fopen fails, the callback will be called with a `NULL` file handle.
+The `user` argument can be used to differentiate the source of the callback, or may be left `NULL` if not needed.

 The fopen command itself returns a `false` if the fopen could not be queued, usually due to no available file handles.
 The fopen command returns a `true` if the command has been successfully queued for processing.
 At this point, the user application must wait for the callback in order to proceed.

-`bool afatfs_ftruncate(afatfsFilePtr_t file, afatfsFileCallback_t callback)`
+`bool afatfs_ftruncate(afatfsFilePtr_t file, afatfsFileCallback_t callback, void *user)`

 This function truncates an existing, open file to zero length. `file` must be an open file handle with write permissions. `callback` is a user-supplied callback function that will fire once the truncation operation has completed.
 The callback uses the following signature:
-`void fopen_callback(afatfsFilePtr_t file)`
-The `file` argument to the callback always contains the file handle of the file that was truncated.
+`void fopen_callback(afatfsFilePtr_t file, void *user)` The `file` argument to the callback always contains the file handle of the file that was truncated.
+The `user` argument is an opaque pointer that the user can supply to differentiate the source of the callback. `user` may be `NULL` if not needed.
 The file itself will remain in a busy state from the successful calling of ftruncate until the firing of the callback; any reads or writes to the file will fail until the callback is fired.

 The return value is `true` when the operation has been queued, or `false` when the operation could not be queued due to the file being busy.

-`bool afatfs_funlink(afatfsFilePtr_t file, afatfsCallback_t callback)`
+`bool afatfs_funlink(afatfsFilePtr_t file, afatfsCallback_t callback, void *user)`

 This function deletes the open file referred to by the `file` parameter.
 It behaves similarly to the `afatfs_ftruncate` command, but its callback differs in its signature:
-`void funlink_callback()`
+`void funlink_callback(void *user)`
 Note that the callback does not include a file handle, since after unlinking the file will be closed and therefore have no valid file handle.
+The `user` pointer is still available to differentiate the source of the callback if needed.

-`bool afatfs_fclose(afatfsFilePtr_t file, afatfsCallback_t callback)`
+`bool afatfs_fclose(afatfsFilePtr_t file, afatfsCallback_t callback, void *user)`

 This function closes an open file or directory handle `file`.
 It calls a callback with the following signature once the close is complete:
-`void funlink_callback()`
+`void funlink_callback(void *user)`
 The fclose operation returns `true` if the close has been successfully queued, or `false` if the close could not be queued due to the file being busy.